mrwbeal/CyAN-Pixel-Forecast/README.md

 4. Run preprocessing scripts in **Data Processing** to generate inputs.
 5. Run a model script from **Model Files**.

-**Note** many of the data processing and model scripts require greater memory to load data into R, and greater computing power to process data in a reasonable timeframe
+**Note:** many of the data processing and model scripts require greater memory to load data into R, and greater computing power to process data in a reasonable timeframe

 ---